ibm-cloud-docs/apps/reqnsi.md

 ## Creating a user-provided service instance
 {: #user_provide_services}

-You might have services that are managed outside of {{site.data.keyword.Bluemix_notm}}.
-If you have credentials to access those external services from the internet, you can create {{site.data.keyword.Bluemix_notm}} user-provided service instances to represent and communicate with your external services.
+You might have services that are managed outside of {{site.data.keyword.cloud_notm}}.
+If you have credentials to access those external services from the internet, you can create {{site.data.keyword.cloud_notm}} user-provided service instances to represent and communicate with your external services.

 To create a user-provided service instance and bind it to an application, complete the following steps: